rkeerti/learning-library/security-library/iam-containers/oig/oig.md

 In this lab, you will:
 * Deploy OIG in the kubernetes environment

+### Prerequisites
+This lab assumes you have:
+- A Free Tier, Paid or LiveLabs Oracle Cloud account
+- You have completed:
+    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Lab: Environment Setup
+    - Lab: Initialize the Environment

 ## Task 1: Install and Run the Oracle WebLogic Server Kubernetes Operator Docker Image